 Every student shall deliver at least one seminar on topic of the curriculum/ advances in Microbiology which will individually be assessed by every available teacher on the basis criteria laid down by the Staff council.
 Students in audience will also be encouraged to assess the seminar on the given criteria and their evaluation will also be given due consideration.
 The average marking will be taken into consideration.

-MB 108: Assignment/personality development/ Yoga/ Language/ Environment/ Physical Education: student will be given an assignment/skill development development/personality development which will be evaluated by concerned teacher.
+MB 108: Assignment/.personality development/ Yoga/ Language/ Environment/ Physical Education:

+Every student will be given an assignment/skill development in product development/tpersonaltiy development which will be evaluated by concerned teacher.